 LIFE SIX OF NINE LIVES~ the Style Patriot

 Fashion is my passion.

 On my return to work, after hadj, I felt on edge.
 Like my time at the broadcast station needed to come to an end.
 I’ve always loved what I do.
 Never a day went by without looking forward to coming to work and getting my hands dirty, but I couldn’t shake the feeling I had for 3 years, post hadj.
 I had a feeling that I needed to leave.
 I questioned what I was doing there.
-I didn’t feel the current job fulfilled me entirely, in fact, it drew me away from what I used to love.
+I didn’t feel the current job fulfilled me entirely.

 In search of something more, while standing in front of a magazine shelf in a store, I didn’t see any magazine that appealed to me as a modest woman or as a muslim woman or as a South African woman, and so I began to dream…